inkcodesign/inkstylelibrary01/_messaging/03-key-messages.md

 #### **Our Partnership**

-**We lead you through change with agility.**
+**We lead you through change with confidence and agility.**

 Whether it’s a shift in business priorities, customer behavior, or the market, success depends on our ability to evolve quickly enough to be effective.
 We guide you through the communications challenges that impact your business, adapting our strategy to ensure we’re always tracking toward your ultimate goals.
+This day-to-day commitment drives remarkable partnerships.